-B9.1 Respiration:

-- a.
-Understand the process of cellular respiration. - b.
-Understand the process of aerobic respiration, including the word equation. - c.
-Understand the process of anaerobic respiration in animals, including the word equation.
+- B9.1 Respiration: - a.
+Know and understand the process of cellular respiration in living cells. - b.
+Know and understand the process of aerobic respiration in living cells, including the word equation. - c.
+Know and understand the process of anaerobic respiration in animal cells, including the word equation.